 The San Diego IRWM Program is committed to ensuring the long-term sustainability of San Diego's water supply, water quality, and natural resources, and to continuously working with the community to maintain and implement the IRWM Plan.
 All interested stakeholders have been and will continue to be invited to participate in the IRWM Plan effort.
 Stakeholders are essential for achieving a higher level of integration of watershed projects, through which the multiple benefits of water supply, water quality, and natural resources can be achieved concurrently.
+Under the 2019 Water Needs Assessment, the effectiveness of different engagement methods for DACs, EDAs, and URCs was evaluated, described more in Section 6.4.1, below.

 Website: A website was established as a means of communication with stakeholders, interested parties, and the general public.
-The San Diego IRWM website (www.sdirwmp.org) provides detailed and up-todate information on the IRWM Program, including: the adopted 2007 IRWM Plan, 2013 IRWM Plan, and 2019 IRWM Plan; the full list of submitted IRWM projects and projects selected for inclusion in the Proposition 50, Proposition 84-Round 1, Round 2, Round 3, and Round 4, and Proposition 1 DAC Involvement grant applications; other related planning efforts: information about the RWMG, RAC, and Tri-County FACC; RAC and Workgroup meeting agendas, summaries, and presentations; resources for climate change analysis; information about the State's funding programs; RWMG contacts; and other helpful links.
+The San Diego IRWM website (www.sdirwmp.org) provides detailed and up-todate information on the IRWM Program, including: the adopted 2007 IRWM Plan, 2013 IRWM Plan, and 2019 IRWM Plan; the full list of submitted IRWM projects and projects selected for inclusion in the Proposition 50, Proposition 84-Round 1, Round 2, Round 3, and Round 4, and Proposition 1 DAC Involvement grant applications; other related planning efforts; information about the RWMG, RAC, and Tri-County FACC; RAC and Workgroup meeting agendas, summaries, and presentations; resources for climate change analysis; information about the State's funding programs; RWMG contacts; and other helpful links.
 The website also provides a discussion forum for stakeholders to initiate discussions on regional planning topics.
-Table 6-5 summarizes the development of the San Diego IRWM website throughout the phases of the IRWM Program
+Table 6-5 summarizes the development of the San Diego IRWM website throughout the phases of the IRWM Program.